-If you own a GoPro and love to capture and create stunning time-lapses, this is a must have tool to add to your GoPro camera bag.
-This is the Movie Maker 2 kit from GripGear, an all in one motorized slider for your GoPro, mirror-less cameras and smart phones.
-This is the a revamped version of the original movie maker film kit and includes many improvements and upgrades over the original.
-Some of the key upgrades are: Smoother track and improved joints, built-in battery, ability to convert to motorized dolly (optional purchase) among many other improvements.
+If you own a GoPro and love to capture and create stunning time-lapses, this is a must-have tool to add to your GoPro camera bag.
+This is the Movie Maker 2 kit from GripGear, an all in one motorized slider for your GoPro, mirror-less cameras, and smartphones.
+This is a revamped version of the original movie maker film kit and includes many improvements and upgrades over the original.
+Some of the key upgrades are smoother track and improved joints, built-in battery, ability to convert to motorized dolly (optional purchase) among many other improvements.

 Another really nice feature of the Grip Gear Movie Maker 2 set is the fact that it is expandable.
 You can buy additional lengths of track and theoretically make the slider as long as you desire.
 This is just not possible with traditional sliders which really makes the Movie Maker 2 stand out.
 You can also buy an optional dolly kit that turns the motor unit into a motorized or manual dolly.
 Again this allows you to capture some really smooth linear or curved shots on hard smooth surfaces without the use of the track.